top of page

 Source: Spotify

-A platform committed to better workflow, transparency and data-driven decision-making needs to look the part.
-Monday.com’s brand identity is bright and colorful, yet refined.
-Their color palette is easily recognizable, and helps create associations through visual identity.
+Monday.com is a platform committed to better workflows, transparency and data-driven decision-making.
+Monday.com’s brand identity is appropriately bright and colorful, yet refined.
+Their color palette is easily recognizable and helps create associations through visual identity.

 Branding assets from Monday.com